Temple Ashbrook

 Temple Withers Ashbrook (May 23, 1896 – February 21, 1976) was an American sailor who competed in the 1932 Summer Olympics.

 Personal life

 Ashbrook was born in Kentucky, the son of Thomas Earl Ashbrook and Jennie Withers Ashbrook.
 He moved to Los Angeles before World War I, with his widowed mother and his younger brother, and was an insurance agent as a young man.
 In 1935, he married Margaret Ashton.

 Yachting

 In 1929 Ashbrook sailed the Patricia in competition in Southern California.
 In 1930, he was secretary of the 45-Foot Sailing Association.
 At the 1932 Summer Olympics in Los Angeles, he was a crew member of the American boat Gallant, which won the silver medal in the 6 metre class.
-He sailed the Zephyr in a competion at Newport Beach in 1940.
+He sailed the Zephyr in a competition at Newport Beach in 1940.